EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

             animated: false, // default true, note that 'hide' will reuse this preference (the 'Done' button will always animate though)
             transition: 'curl', // (this only works in iOS 9.1/9.2 and lower) unless animated is false you can choose from: curl, flip, fade, slide (default)
             enterReaderModeIfAvailable: readerMode, // default false
-            barColor: "#0000ff", // default is white (iOS 10 only)
+            tintColor: "#00ffff", // default is ios blue
+            barColor: "#0000ff", // on iOS 10+ you can change the background color as well
-            tintColor: "#ffffff" // default is ios blue },
+            controlTintColor: "#ffffff" // on iOS 10+ you can override the default tintColor },
           // this success handler will be invoked for the lifecycle events 'opened', 'loaded' and 'closed' function(result) {